andmatand/midi-to-pico8/README.md

       --start-offset START_OFFSET
                             Change the start point in the MIDI file (in # of PICO-8 SFX)
-      --no-compact          Don't try to compact groups of repeated notes (this will save time but possibly use more SFX slots)
+      --no-compact          Don't try to compact groups of repeated notes into fewer notes played for longer
+      --waveform WAVEFORM WAVEFORM WAVEFORM WAVEFORM
+                            Specify which PICO-8 waveform (instrument) number to use for each channel
+      --octave-shift OCTAVE_SHIFT OCTAVE_SHIFT OCTAVE_SHIFT OCTAVE_SHIFT
+                            Specify the number of octaves to shift each PICO-8 channel
+      --volume-shift VOLUME_SHIFT VOLUME_SHIFT VOLUME_SHIFT VOLUME_SHIFT
+                            Specify a number to add to the volume for all notes in each PICO-8 channel (the volume for each note will be limited to >= 1)
+      --mute MUTE MUTE MUTE MUTE
+                            Specify whether to "mute" each PICO-8 channel (1 =
+                            mute, 0 = play).
+Notes for a muted channel will excluded from the cartridge entirely

 ## Please Note
 MIDI format stores music in a conceptually different way than PICO-8's tracker